-Being able to choose the right “side activity” during my Master’s Degree was essential to push my career forward while having a lot of fun, getting some money and implementing some of the stuff I was studying in university, while developing social and communication abilities.
+Being able to choose the right “side activity” during my Master’s Degree was essential to push my career forward while having a lot of fun, getting some money, developing social and communication abilities and implementing some of the stuff I was studying in university.

 Yes, you should be the one asking questions during an interview.